1. What is the Baylor@MCC program?

 16. When will Baylor@MCC students move in?

 Your family and an army of Baylor volunteers will help you settle into your new home in August.
-Specific times will be sent via email a few weeks before you arrive.
+Specific times will be sent via email from Campus Living and Learning.
+Students move in either the Wednesday or Thursday before classes start, and your move in date and time will be assigned based on your housing assignment.

 17. Can Baylor@MCC students have cars on campus?